Karen Kleiman MSW, LCSW

 New mothers are tired.
-There aren't many guarantees in this business but that's one of them.
+There aren't many guarantees in this business, but that's one of them.
 New mothers do not get enough sleep.
 It's irrefutable and universal.
 To further obscure the picture, sleep problems crossover between cause and effect variables with respect to postpartum depression.
-In other words, sleep disturbances can contribute to the development of postpartum depression and they can be a symptom of postpartum depression.
-Either way, it requires our immediate attention.
+In other words, sleep disturbances can contribute to the development of postpartum depression, and they can be a symptom of postpartum depression.
+Either way, sleep problems require our immediate attention.

 "I just need to get some sleep," a woman reports.
 "Everything will be fine if I just get some sleep."